Gaussian approximation for sums of region-stabilizing scores: Modified bounds on the Wasserstein and Kolmogorov distances and proof of Theorem

 and

 with

 \end{theorem}

 For a proof of this result, see the Appendix.
 We derive Theorem~\ref{thm:KolBd} from Theorem~\ref{thm:Main} by proving a series of lemmas, following the general structure of the proof of Theorem~2.1(a) in \cite{LSY19}.
-However, our setting is more general, enabling us to handle new examples.
-The first lemma is an exact restatement of \cite[Lemma~5.2]{LSY19}.
+However, our setting is more versatile, enabling us to handle new examples.
+The first lemma is an exact restatement of \cite[Lemma~5.2]{LSY19}, which is also contained in Remark~6.2 of \cite{LPS16}.
 Recall the definition of $H_s$ given at \eqref{eq:hs}.

 \begin{lemma} For $s \ge 1$, $\M \in \Nb$ and $y_1, y_2, y_3 \in \XX$,

 and

 \end{lemma}